ricogendron/phase-diversity/README.md

 7) The user must provide the central obscuration diameter of the pupil.
 This factor will create a central obscuration with the same shape as the pupil.
 It also  applies  to polygonal  pupils.
 It  has no unit,  it is  expressed as a fraction of the pupil diameter.
+The parameter is ignored for ELT pupil (§ 5).

 8) The user must provide the angle of the "main pupil axis" in radians, positive angles rotate the whole pupil (shape, spiders, obscuration) counter